 There are a couple of reasons for making the switch from SVN.
 It isn't a great tool for automation and DevOps.
 And that it no longer has a vibrant community supporting it.

+You could migrate from SVN to Git (and use a Git SVN pull command to pull in commits).
 Git seems like a no-brainer when looking for a more modern and supported system to replace SVN.
 Especially since it is also open source: you won’t have to budget for something that you aren’t paying for today.

 However, if you are working with large files, have large global teams, security concerns, or other “at scale” challenges, Git may create more problems than it solves.